-3.0 Monitoring Activities in 2019
+3.0 Monitoring Activities in 2020

 Monitoring activities at the Logan Wash Mine during the reporting period consisted of periodic monitoring of mine water discharge and related sampling activities.
-These activities included: 1) discharge measurement of the mine water at LW-001 (former Colorado Discharge Permit System [CDPS] Outfall 001) and retort water; 2) semi-annual water quality sampling of the mine-water discharge (LW-001) and retort-water discharge (LW-Retort and LW-LM), groundwater at Wells LWCW-1A and LW-22A, and surface water at the Big Seep sample location; 3) measurement of the manometer installed in the Research Mine Vault (LW-002); 4) precipitation; and 5) monitoring of the Evaporation Pond leak detection system.
-Monitoring data for the reporting period are shown in Table 8.
+These activities included:

+- 1) Discharge measurement of the mine water at LW-001 (former Colorado Discharge Permit System [CDPS] Outfall 001) at the Lower Bench, and retort water at the Upper and Lower Manhole locations; - 2) Semi-annual water quality sampling of - a.
+Mine-water discharge at the Lower Bench Vault (LW-001); - b.
+Retort-water discharge at the Lower Bench Vault (LW-Retort), the Lower Manhole (LW-LM); and at the Evaporation Pond); - c.
+Groundwater at well LWCW-1A; - 3) Measurement of the manometer installed in the Research Mine Vault (LW-002); - 4) Precipitation; - 5) Monitoring of the Evaporation Pond leak detection systems; and - 6) Monitoring of salinity at the Evaporation Pond.